 Visiting an outdoor market can be a fun experience during your trip to Puglia, even if you don’t have to buy something.
 Exploring the culinary offerings of a place is always nice, especially for gourmets or people who enjoy to discover and taste new food.
 If you’re on a self-catering holiday, buying food is one of the first things to do.
-Here, then, everything you need to know about local weekly markets in Puglia.
+Here, then, all you need to know about local weekly markets in Puglia.

 Markets in Puglia are undoubtedly the best places to buy fruit and vegetables, not only because the prices are lower than those of supermarkets or grocery stores, but because quality and freshness are often higher.
 For local people weekly markets are not only a place to shop but also places to meet other people.
 Often after attending the same market for several weeks, people end up finding a couple of trust stands that best meet their needs for price/quality/ variety and always go there.
 But on a first visit, it is difficult to understand which stand to choose.
 So here is our advice for you to better enjoy the local weekly markets in Puglia.

 TOUCH THE GOODS: YES OR NOT?

 In some stands, the seller will forbid you from touching the goods and you will have to order them directly, while in other stands they will provide you some bags to pick up the items for weighing.
 This last option is often preferred as you are free to choose the pieces that inspire you the most, on the other hand, however, you have to think about how many hands will have passed over the fruit and vegetable you take home.

 TOO MANY QUESTIONS?